Debt & Credit Help Paying Off Debt

 Make sure to compare credit card debt refinancing loan offers from multiple lenders and consult a credit counselor or a financial advisor before making any decision that affects your finances.

-Credit card debt refinancing is a creative financing tool you can use to manage your credit card debt and pay it off over time.
+Credit card debt refinancing is a tool you can use to manage your credit card debt and pay it off over time.
 Credit cards with high APRs can be challenging to pay off because so much of your monthly payments go toward interest charges.

 4.7